jkedra/jkedra.github.io/_drafts/ssh.md

 daily operations.
 For a regular access through multi-hops I would ideally have a simple version of ssh with an alias host.

-#### Magic Proxy
+#### ProxyCommand Magic

-You have seen the `ProxyCommand` already.
+You have seen the `ProxyCommand` already with the `corkscrew` command.
 From the documentation:
 _Specifies the command to use to connect to the server. [...]
 The command can be basically anything, and should read from its standard input and write to its standard output.
-It should eventually connect an sshd server running on some machine. [...] any occurrence of ‘%h’ will be substituted by the host name to connect, ‘%p’ by the port, and ‘%r’_
+It should eventually connect an sshd server running on some machine. [...] any occurrence of ‘%h’ will be substituted by the host name to connect, ‘%p’ by the port, and ‘%r’ by remote user name_

 Lets analyze an example:

+    (1)                   (2)
     ssh  -o 'ProxyCommand ssh -xaq hophost nc %h 22' ec2-user@target

-The ssh uses another ssh to connect to `hophost` host first (`ssh -xaq hophost`).
-The inner ssh runs `nc target 22` which means all standard input is redirected to port 22 of `target`.
+The ssh (1) uses another, inner ssh (2) to connect to `hophost` host first (`ssh -xaq hophost`).
+The inner ssh (2) runs `nc target 22` which connects to the `target:22` and now all standard input/output are now redirected to port 22 of the `target`.
 And it does the trick.
-The outer ssh continues the protocol on the standard input/output (effectively ignoring the `target`, using the username only) and proceeds with the authentication.
-So in our example we could actually run it this way, and still have it working:
+The outer ssh (1) performs the SSH protocol over the standard input/output instead of TCP/IP (effectively ignoring the `target`, using the username only) and proceeds with the authentication.
+Lets prove it and run it without a hostname, providing the `target` directly to `nc` instead:

     ssh -o 'ProxyCommand ssh -xaq hophost nc target 22' ec2-user@

-:x

-What is worth of noting - the authentication key does not need to be located at the `bastion` host.
-Netcat (nc) just opens the connection but it is the outer ssh which does the authentication.
-The outer ssh runs at the initial, first node, not the bastion one.
+You will find it working.
+What is worthy of note - the authentication key does not need nor can be located at the `hophost` host.
+It is the netcat (nc) which opens the connection and it is the outer ssh (1) which does the authentication.
+The outer ssh runs at its own node, not at the `hosthost` one.

+Instead of using the netcat, the latest versions of ssh have its own solution of forwarding the standard i/o to given port.
+It is `-W host:port` flag.
+So here is the counterpart of the netcat version:

+    ssh -o 'ProxyCommand ssh -W %h:22 hophost' ec2-user@target

+Looks simpler.
+In a similar way the authentication throuth an NTLM proxy works.
+You have the `corkscrew` option for that purpose.

+Now how to set it up in a nice way?
+With the first scenario you have already put a magic proxy in the user `~/.ssh/config` file.
+Whenever you ssh to bastion, it runs the proxy corkscrew, authenticates through your HTTP NTLM proxy and setup SSH connection over it.
+It just matches the hostname (after the `Host` directive you may use multiple names or even matching patterns).

+Because you are free to setup another `~/.ssh/config` at the bastion host, this way you may create forwards anywhere you want automatically.

     ssh -i XXAWS.pem -o 'ProxyCommand ssh -x -a -q bastion nc %h 22' ec2-user@10.10.21.186 ssh -i XXAWS.pem -o 'ProxyCommand ssh -W %h:22 bastion' ec2-user@10.10.21.186